Energy Efficiency Features of The ECE Building

-The photovoltaic arrays, or solar panels, coming soon to the ECE Building’s roof, face south to capture the maximum amount of sunlight.
+The photovoltaic arrays, or solar panels, face south to capture the maximum amount of sunlight.
 They generate about 11 percent of the energy the ECE Building requires and will pair with energy from Solar Farm 2.0 to make the facility net-zero energy.

 The landscaping around the ECE Building features native plants, which will easily be able to survive without an irrigation system.
 They’re also lower-maintenance than grass or sod.
 It also features permeable pavers and a drainage design to control storm water around the building and store excess water underground.
 This reduces runoff from rainstorms and melting snow.